kevinwatson/rails-microservices-book/140-chapter-13.md

 These log lines indicate that the subscriber has connected to the server successfully, connected to two queues and is now listening for events.

-Let's create some events.
+Let's create an event.
 Open your browser and browse to http://localhost:3002/employees.
-Port 3001 is the port we exposed from the Active Publisher Rails app in the `docker-compose.yml` file.
+Port 3002 is the port we exposed from the `active-remote` Rails app in the `docker-compose.yml` file.
 You should see a simple web page with the title **Employees** and a 'New Employee' link.
 Let's go ahead and click the link.
 You should now be able to create a new employee record in the web form.
 Once you fill it out and click the 'Create Employee' button, several things will happen.
-First, the form data will be sent back to the Active Publisher Rails app.
-The controller will pass that data on to Active Record, which will create a new record in the SQLite database.
-Next, the `after_create` callback will run, encoding our Protobuf message and placing it on the `actionsubscriber.employee.created` queue.
-RabbitMQ will notify subscribers of a specific queue of any new messages.
-Our Action Subscriber Rails app is one such subscriber.
+First, the form data will be sent back to the `active-remote` Rails app.
+The controller will pass that data on to the Active Remote Employee model, which will send the data via NATS to our `active-record-publisher` Rails app.
+The `active-record-publisher` app will create a new record in the SQLite database.
+In the `active-record-publisher` model, the `after_create` callback will run, encoding our Protobuf message and placing it on the `actionsubscriber.employee.created` queue.
+RabbitMQ will notify all subscribers listening on a specific queue of any new messages.
+Our `action-subscriber` Rails app is one such subscriber.
 In our `EmployeeSubscriber#created` event handler method, we wrote code to log that we received a message.
-If you inspect the output from the terminal window where we started the Action Subscriber Rails app, you should see output like the output below.
+If you inspect the output from the terminal window where we started the `action-subscriber` Rails app, you should see logging info similar to the output below.

 ```console
 I, [2020-03-09T03:03:05.876609 #1]  INFO -- : RECEIVED 35f733 from actionsubscriber.employee.created